dannteMich/learn_python/extra_lessons/clean_code/slides.md

 We can _usually_ put a function into one of 2 groups:

 1. Changes some state
-   * of the system, program or just an object
+   * System state, program state or just an object
 2. Does not change the state
    * Answers a question, transforms data, etc.